Publishing Shadow JARs

 plugin.

-The plugin provides the component
+The plugin provides the shadow

-extension to configure the
+component to configure the publication with the necessary

-publication with the necessary artifact and dependencies in the POM file.
+artifact and dependencies in the POM file.

 // Publishing a Shadow JAR with the Maven-Publish Plugin